 Max Lens Mod 2.0

-Transform your HERO12 Black into the ultimate POV camera with the optional Max Lens Mod 2.0.
+Max Lens Mod 2.0 is a lens modification that allows vertical filming without compromising the wide view.
+It transforms your HERO12 Black into the ultimate POV camera.
 This accessory offers an ultra-wide field of view and unbreakable stabilization at a stunning 4K60 resolution.

 Pro-Level Capabilities